dbankier/vscode-instant-markdown/README.md

 When you edit a markdown document it should instantly preview in your browser with changes applied as you type.

+***PLEASE NOTE*** - on OSX the browser will be automatically launched, whereas on Windows you will need to open your browser manually to `http://localhost:8090`.

 ## License